rozek/banglejs-2-analog-clock-construction-kit/README.md

 ## Clock Size Calculators ##

-"Clock Size Calculator" determine position and radius of an analog clock such that the resulting clock becomes as large as possible even while widgets are being shown.
+"Clock Size Calculators" determine position and radius of an analog clock such that the resulting clock becomes as large as possible even while widgets are being shown.

 <table>
  <tr valign="top">